aminulmizi/aminulmizi.github.io/_projects/RC-CAR.md

 </p>
 <h3><a id="explain">Explaining the code</a></h3>
 <p>
     To start of I have imported classes from the RPi.GPIO library to give me full control over the Pi's pins.
 I then assigned the GPIO pins I used to the different inputs on the L298N board.
 These numbers depend on what GPIO pins you use to connect to the motor controller board.
 Next, I made sure to setup the input and enabler ports on the motor controller board as outputs and afterwards set them to be off as a default setting.
-This would mean when I run the code the motors wont start spinning straight away.
+This would mean when I run the code, the motors wont start spinning straight away.
 I set the frequency of the enabler pins for motor A and B at 100Hz, this sets the motor speed and current.
 </p>
 <p>Now that I've setup the pins, I can write the code which the user will engage with.
 First, I set the output to low by changing the DutyCycle to a low number, the number inside the DutyCycle function ranges from 0-100, with 100 being 100% output for the motor and 0 being 0%.
 Using print(), I explained to the user what controls they had, this text would be printed into the console.
 Controlling the motors output and direction was simple, moving the car forwards would be done by setting the output of In1 and In3 as HIGH and In2 and In4 as LOW.
 Backwards would be the opposite, In1 and 3 as LOW and In2 and 4 as HIGH.
 To stop, the output would be setting In1,2,3 and 4 as LOW.
 To turn left, the left motor would rotate backwards and the right would rotate forwards, this was done by setting In2 and 3 as HIGH.
 To turn right the opposite would need to be done.
 </p>

 <p>
     Next, using ChangeDutyCycle, I created three functions which could be called to change the speed of the motors.
 These functions were labelled 'High', 'Medium', and 'Low', this gave the user a variety of speed cycles to choose from.
-Finally, I added in the GPIO cleanup function to stop the code from running entirely, and a message to be printed into the console should the user not use the correct controls.
+Finally, I added in the GPIO cleanup function to stop the code from running entirely, and a message to be printed into the console should the user enter an incorrect key.
 <br>I have used comment lines throughout the script to explain what the code is doing, this script can be found on GitHub <a href="https://github.com/aminulmizi/L298N.py">here</a> as 'L298N.py'.
 </p>
 <h3><a id="adjustments">Making adjustments to the code</a></h3>